 Before writing this report, the First Nations Health Authority (FNHA) consulted with representatives from each region to identify their interests.
-This section summarizes key findings from the First Nations Regional Health Survey (RHS) that were identified as topics of interest by representatives from the five health regions: Fraser Salish, Interior, Northern, Vancouver Coastal and Vancouver Island.
+This section summarizes key findings from the First Nations Regional Health Survey (RHS) that were identified as topics of interest by Fraser Salish Region (FSR) representatives.

-Representatives of all five health regions identified that findings from the following health and wellness areas would be of interest to their communities:
+Representatives for the FSR identified the following health and wellness areas as of interest within their communities:

-- Traditional wellness:
+- Traditional wellness;

-- Mental health and wellness; and
+- Mental health and wellness;

+- Alcohol and substance use; and

 - Primary health care.